US Senate approves $95bn aid for Ukraine and Israel in pre-dawn vote

 Mr Murphy, the Democratic senator who negotiated the initial bipartisan agreement, criticised Republicans for drawing out the process, but he said the agreement would finally go to a vote.

-“I’m sad it took this long to get it done, don't really understand what the house's posture is right now,” he told The Independent.
-“But it's good that this is gonna get a big bipartisan vote and we'll cross our fingers that the House comes to its senses.”
+“I’m sad it took this long to get it done, don’t really understand what the house’s posture is right now,” he said.
+“But it’s good that this is gonna get a big bipartisan vote and we'll cross our fingers that the House comes to its senses.”

 Ms Sinema for her part was more direct when asked what she thought about Mr Johnson saying he would oppose the legislation unless it included border security when he opposed the initial bill.